jadecobra/python_tdd_exercises/source/AssertionError.rst

     self.assertTrue(True)

-This was one of the options to solve the failing test in `TDD Setup <./How I How I setup a Test Driven Development Environment.rst>`_.
+This was one of the options to solve the failing test in `How I How I setup a Test Driven Development Environment <./How I How I setup a Test Driven Development Environment.rst>`_.
 Our knowledge of python has grown, we now know that

 * ``True`` is ``True``